-• §10092.7(b)(3): Professionally Certified Measures requirements modified gas emissions reduction goals of the Program.

-Necessity: This section was modified to bring energy measure certification requirements in line with the expanded types of clean energy described in §10092.7(b)(3)(A)-(E).
-The requirements described below were determined by CAEATFA to protect the greenhouse
+• §10092.7(b)(3): Professionally Certified Measures requirements modified line with the expanded types of clean energy described in §10092.7(b)(3)(A)-(E).
+The requirements described below were determined by CAEATFA to protect the greenhouse gas emissions reduction goals of the Program.